mlabouardy/slowcoder.com/source/_posts/Amazon-Alexa-:-Build-a-new-Skill-with-AWS-Lambda-to-automatically-build-a-CircleCI-bot-project.md

 ---
-title: Build a new Skill with AWS Lambda
+title: Build a new Skill with AWS Lambda to automatically build a CircleCI bot project
 date: 2018-06-14 10:30:00
 tags:
 - AWS